AlaaAnani/certified-attributions/README.md

 # Quick Demo 2: 🔍 Step-by-step Scalable Certified Attributions

 This section explains how to generate certified attributions, but in a scalable way.
-The process involves sampling attribution maps under Gaussian noise and caching the results for later efficient reuse.
+The process involves (1) sampling attribution maps under Gaussian noise, (2) efficiently caching the results, (3) efficiently loading them to certify and visualize under different parameters without needing to re-sample again.

 ✅ **Expected Output**

 In `figures/figure2.png`:
 ![Certified LRP Attribution Figure](images/figure2.png)

-## Demo 2, Step 1: Sample and Cache Attributions Under Gaussian Noise
+## Step 1: Sample and Cache Attributions Under Gaussian Noise

 To generate certified attribution maps, we first need to sample the model's attributions under Gaussian input perturbations.